Edward Jacobs, Ph.D. & Associates

 I will normally make 45 minutes available for your appointment

 from the scheduled start of your appointment time.
 At times I may elect to extend the length of the appointment.
 I may also,

 by mutual consent, agree to meet for briefer periods of time.
 I am normally available to you during our scheduled appointment

-reach me, and when they do reach me, I will attempt to return your call as soon as possible.
+room and then try to reach me.
+I will attempt to return your call as soon as possible.
 PLEASE NOTE: If

 you choose to set up your telephone line so it will not accept blocked calls, I might not be able to reach you in an emergency

 if I am out of the office, since the telephones that I use outside the office might have blocked numbers.

 go about my normal routine during evenings and weekends, and I am out of the office at various times during the week.
 Since

 I do not carry a beeper, and may be unreachable immediately at times, there may be times when it will take me several hours